“The heroin epidemic has gotten outrageous,” says Dr. Alicia Murray, Board Certified Psychiatrist & Board Certified Addiction Psychiatrist.

 The abuse of prescription painkillers and heroin (opioids) can create brain changes that lead to addiction.

-One way to treat opioid addiction is with Naltrexone (brand name Vivitrol), a type of medication-assisted treatment which is an injection administered by a physician or another medical provider once a month.
+One way to treat opioid addiction is with naltrexone (brand name Vivitrol), a type of anti-craving medication, used in conjunction with therapy.
+Naltrexone is an injection administered by a physician or another medical provider once a month.

 “It’s important to remember that these medications are most effective when they’re used in conjunction with counseling, therapy, recovery work, self-help groups and many other ways that we know are very helpful to people for who are trying to abstain from substance,” says Adam Bisaga, MD, Research Scientist and Professor of Psychiatry.